cosmos/sdk-tutorials/voter/index.md

 The keeper adds the polls to the blockchain database.

-Navigate to the file at `x/voter/keeper/poll.go`.
+Navigate to the `poll.go` file at `x/voter/keeper/poll.go`.
 You need to make the same changes to modify the poll keeper to use the list of options.

 - Change the `options` parameter from `string` to `[]string` in the `AppendPoll` function: